meitalhoffman/meitalhoffman/README.md

 ## Data Analyst, Urban Scientist, Curious Person

 - I'm passionate about using data to answer questions and provide actionable insights.
 - My goal for fall of 2024 is to develop and publish projects exploring urban questions using publicly available data.
-Stay tuned for the first project!
+Stay tuned for the first project, which will be shared on this GitHub profile!
 - I'm currently working as a data analyst/sustainability and resilience planner at AECOM, where I lead data analysis and project management across a wide range of climate, sustainability, energy, and master planning projects.
 - Currently, I use Python, Excel, SQL, and ArcGIS to deliver internal and external data insight; however, I also am proficient in Tableau.
 - I completed my Masters in City Planning at Massachusetts Institute of Technology (MIT DUSP) in May 2022, with a focus in urban analytics.
-- In 2020, I earned a Bachelors degree from MIT in CUrban Planning and Computer Science, with a focus in data analytics.-
+- In 2020, I earned a Bachelors degree from MIT in Urban Planning and Computer Science, with a focus in data analytics.
 - Besides geeking out over interesting data insights, I enjoy making pottery, fiber arts, yoga, biking, hiking, concerts, and cooking.
 <!--
 **meitalhoffman/meitalhoffman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.